georgebabarus/magento-filesystem-extension/docs/source/extension/demo.rst

 CDN delivery
 ------------

-No meter the case you are in, the solution can always contain a CDN (content delivery network) to optimize the download speed and even more avoid hitting the website infrastructure.
+In any case, the solution can always contain a CDN (content delivery network) to optimize the download speed and even more avoid hitting the website infrastructure.

 Files Storage Microservice
 --------------------------